-This is the Griffith Observatory Sky Report through June 28, 2017.
+This is the Griffith Observatory Sky Report through July 5th, 2017.
 Here’s what’s happening in the skies of southern California.

 Free views of the Sun during the day and of the moon, planets, and other celestial objects at night are available to the public in clear weather through Griffith Observatory’s telescopes from Tuesday through Sunday, before 9:30 p.m.
 Check our website for the schedule.
-The next free public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, July 29th.
+The next free public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, happens on Saturday, July 29th.

 Follow the Sky Report on Twitter for updates of astronomy and space-related events.